 Parameter Description Protected A Boolean indicating whether sensitive information in the Keyfactor Command configuration file is protected with a password (true) or not (false).
 Password A string containing the password used to protect the Keyfactor Command configuration file if Protected is set to true .
 ConfigurationFile The full path to the Keyfactor Command configuration file (e.g. C:\Stuff\-myconfig.cmscfg).
 DatabaseServer The hostname or IP address of the SQL server where the Keyfactor Command database will be installed, with optional port.
-For example: Local with default port: mysql.keyexample.com Azure SQL myazuresql.database.windows.net,1433 Database The name of the database in SQL for Keyfactor Command.
+For example: • Local with default port: mysql.keyexample.com • Azure SQL myazuresql.database.windows.net,1433 Database The name of the database in SQL for Keyfactor Command.
 If a database with this name exists, it will be used (see ForceDatabaseConversion).
 If it doesn't, it will be created (see CreateDatabaseIfMissing).
 CreateDatabaseIfMissing A Boolean indicating whether the SQL database should be created if it does not exist (true) or not (false).
 If this is set to false and a database does not exist, an error will be generated and the configuration will not continue.
 ForceDatabaseConversion A Boolean indicating whether a pre-existing SQL database should be converted for use by Keyfactor Command (true) or not (false).
-If this is set to false and a pre-existing database that has not already been converted for Keyfactor Command use is found, an error will be gener- ated and the configuration will not continue.
+If this is set to false and a pre-existing database that has not already been converted for Keyfactor Command use is found, an error will be generated and the configuration will not continue.
 ForceDatabaseUpgrade A Boolean indicating whether a pre-existing SQL database should be upgraded from a previous version of Keyfactor Command (true) or not (false).
 If this is set to false and a pre-existing database that is running a version of Keyfactor Command that does not match the version being installed is found, an error will be generated and the configuration will not continue.
 ContinueOnSqlGrantError A Boolean indicating whether the configuration should continue if an error is encountered when attempting to set SQL permissions.
 SqlUsername A string containing the SQL username to be used to authenticate to the SQL server if you have opted to use SQL authentication.
 For an on-

-Parameter Description premise SQL server mode authentication used to connect to c field blank if you are credentials of the log authenticate to SQL , the server must be configured to support mixed in order to use the SQL option.
-This option can be cloud-based (e.g. Azure) SQL servers.
-Leave this using Windows integrated authentication.
-The gged on user executing the command will be used to SqlPassword A string containing t SQL server.
-Leave t authentication. he SQL password to be used to authenticate to the his field blank if you are using Windows integrated LicenseFile The full path to your C:\Stuff\keyexample Keyfactor Command license file (e.g. e.cmslicense).
-AppliationPoolsToCreate An array of application pools to create.
-A separate application pool is required for each virtual directory that will be created for Keyfactor Command in IIS.
-If you choose to install all the roles, this will be either four or five application pools for the virtual directories with the following names, by default: KeyfactorAgents (Keyfactor Command agent and orchestrator service endpoint) KeyfactorAnalysis (Keyfactor Command dashboard and reporting) KeyfactorPortal (Keyfactor Command Management Portal) KeyfactorProxy (Keyfactor Command proxy to Keyfactor Identity Provider for OAuth support; only created if Keyfactor Identity Provider is used as the identity provider) Parameter Description Name A string containing the name of the application pool to create.
-Username A string containing the user nam Directory (DOMAIN\username for (HOSTNAME\username format) = under which the application pool wide for all application pool
+Parameter Description premise SQL server, the server must be configured to support mixed mode authentication in order to use the SQL option.
+This option can be used to connect to cloud-based (e.g. Azure) SQL servers.
+Leave this field blank if you are using Windows integrated authentication.
+The credentials of the logged on user executing the command will be used to authenticate to SQL.
+SqlPassword he SQL password to be used to authenticate to the this field blank if you are using Windows integrated LicenseFile The full path to your C:\Stuff\keyexample Keyfactor Command license file (e.g. e.cmslicense).
+AppliationPoolsToCreate required for each vir Command in IIS.
+If yo four or five application names, by default: KeyfactorAgents service endpoint KeyfactorAnalysi KeyfactorAPI (Ke KeyfactorPortal of the command of the comma KeyfactorAgents (Keyfactor Command agent and orchestrator service endpoint) Application pool fields include: Parameter Description Name A string containing the name of the application pool to create.
+Username A string containing the user name of the Active Directory (DOMAIN\username format) or local (HOSTNAME\username format) service account under which the application pool will run.
+Tip: The same service account may be used for all application pools.